robtweed/metastatic/SBADMIN-TUTORIAL.md

 #### slot

 This attribute tells MetaStatic's Builder where to insert the markup that's within the &lt;template> tag.
 The value in this case is *\*head*.
-That asterisk (\*) prefix denotes that this refers to an actual HTML tag within the target page, in this case the initially empty &lt;head> tag.
+That asterisk (\*) prefix denotes that this refers to one of two reserved slot names that denote:

+- *\*head*: The document's &lt;head> tag
+- *\*body*: The document's &lt;body> tag

-It also highlights an important aspect of MetaStatic's Builder: its starting point is an empty HTML page:
+It also highlights an important aspect of MetaStatic's Builder: its starting point is an empty HTML page or document:

 ```html
 <html>